Idov31/idov31/README.md

 **👨🏻‍💻 About me:**

-I am a security researcher, who has worked in various cybersecurity roles over the past 5 years.
+I am an experienced security researcher who has worked in various cybersecurity roles.
 My main interests are OS internals, reverse engineering, kernel development and exploit development.
-In my free time, I am working on projects in the areas of evasion, persistence and injection methods for both kernel mode and user mode and based on these projects I am publishing educational papers.
+In my free time, I am working on projects regarding evasion, persistence, and injection methods for UEFI, kernel, and user mode.
+Based on these, I publish educational papers and presents talks to give back to the cybersecurity community.

 📧 Feel free to contact me via [Twitter](https://twitter.com/Idov31), [Telegram](https://t.me/idov31) or [mail](mailto:idov3110@gmail.com) regarding any of my projects or publications.